Our 3.49% 6-Mo Fixed is the lowest mortgage rate available in Canada.

 You're still on the hook to pay your mortgage.

-If you stop paying your mortgage, you would still be on the hook for the loan — and you could lose your property through foreclosure.
+The default insurance doesn't cover your payment arrears.
+If you stop paying your mortgage, you're still on the hook for the loan, and you could lose your property through foreclosure.

 Who offers mortgage default insurance?